Polymarket/agents/README.md

 # Contact

-For any questions or inquiries, please contact name@polymarket.com.
+For any questions or inquiries, please contact liam@polymarket.com or reach out at www.greenestreet.xyz

 Enjoy using the CLI application!
 If you encounter any issues, feel free to open an issue on the repository.